maxim-zhao/pcmenc/README.md

 pcmenc -dt1 81 -dt2 81 -dt3 81 -rto 3 -r 16 input.wav
 ```

 A file will be produced with the suffix `.pcmenc`, e.g. `input.wav.pcmenc`.
-Binary include it in your program and invoke your player code accpording to its comments, and marvel at the quality of the audio!
+Binary include it in your program and invoke your player code according to its comments, and marvel at the quality of the audio!

 How it works
 ------------